jonataubert/RLOD_B2XR/Readme.md

 Note 1: You could also read the min and max voltages using a CAN interface, see this article: https://beambreak.org/articles/xr_health_check/
 Note 2: I don't know if the flash method works if your cells way too unbalanced, I guess if you have more than 500 [mV] of difference it may RLOD straight away.
-Note 3: I will add a description of the pins to be probed :)